-The Venus Fly Trap is by far the most commonly recognized and cultivated carnivorous plant.
-It is part of a monotypic genus.
-This simply means that there is only one species in the Dionaea genus and that species is named Muscipula.
-There but however hundreds of cultivars (variations) that have been created by selective breeding.
-Examples of cultivars include Alien, B52, Jaws and Green Dragon.
+The Venus Fly Trap is the most well recognized and cultivated carnivorous plants.
+It is part of a monotypic genus called Dionaea.
+There is only one species of Venus flytrap named Muscipula.
+There are however hundreds of cultivars (variations) that have been created by selective breeding.
+Examples of cultivars include Alien, Maroon Monster, B52, Jaws and Green Dragon.

 Venus flytraps are native to North America.
 The only place that they grow wild in the wild is on the eastern coast of North and South Carolina along a 145 km range.
 They have been collected nearly to extinction and are now considered endangered in North Carolina.
 They grow in subtropical wetlands, swamps, bogs, marshes and low-lying flatlands where the soil is boggy and nutrient deficient.
 They like hot, humid conditions with lots of sun.